 Note: While this tax credit may be extended, it currently expires as of December 31, 2013.

 Vow to Hire Heroes Act of 2011

 On November 21, 2011, the WOTC was modified to expand the definition of the veterans' target group covered.
-To qualify, the eligible unemployed veteran must begin work on or after November 22, 2011, and before January 1, 2013.
+To qualify, the eligible unemployed veteran must have begun work on or after November 22, 2011.
 To qualify, a veteran must be in one of the following categories:

-- Have a member of the family receiving Supplemental Nutrition Assistance Program (SNAP) (food stamps) assistance for at least a 3-month period during the 15-month period ending on the hiring date.
+- A member of a family receiving Supplemental Nutrition Assistance Program (SNAP) (food stamps) assistance for at least a 3-month period during the 15-month period ending on the hiring date.